Vance Williams Lavelle

 Miles Neale, PsyD, is among the leading voices of the current generation of Buddhist teachers and a forerunner in the emerging field of contemplative psychotherapy.
-He is the co-developer of the Nalanda Institute’s Contemplative Psychotherapy Program and a core faculty member.
+He is the co-developer of the Nalanda Institute’s Contemplative Psychotherapy Program.
 Miles is clinical instructor of psychology at Weill Cornell Medical College and a Buddhist psychotherapist in private practice with twenty years’ experience studying and integrating Buddhist psychology and meditation into psychotherapy.
 He is a co-editor of Advances in Contemplative Psychotherapy: Accelerating Healing and Transformation, a groundbreaking collection of essays by pioneers of the fast-emerging and highly promising new field of contemplative psychotherapy.
 He is also the author of the forthcoming Gradual Awakening: The Tibetan Buddhist Path of Becoming Fully Human.

 Lobsang Tenzin Negi